Bucklers Mead Academy

 Buckler's Mead Academy is a secondary school and specialist Technology College in Yeovil, Somerset, England.
 As of 2014, it has 907 students between the ages of 11 and 16.
 The school offers a range of subjects including art, beliefs and values, citizenship, drama, geography, history, mathematics, modern foreign languages, music, physical education and technology.
 In August 2011, the school became an academy.

-Year groups

-The school is split like most other secondary schools in England into five-year groups ranging from 7 through to 11.
-Each year group contains approximately 200 students, separated into six groups of around 30 students called tutor groups.
-Each tutor group has a form tutor.
-Tutor groups meet once a day for registration, in the morning at the very beginning of the school day, 8:30.
-Every year group is led by a year coordinator.

 Ofsted inspection judgements

-As of 2021, the school's most recent inspection by Ofsted was in 2019, with a judgement of Inadequate.
+As of 2019, the school's most recent inspection by Ofsted was in 2019, with a judgement of "Inadequate".